GCSE Physics Equations: The Complete List You Need to Memorise

 1. Understand, Don’t Just Memorise

 Memorising “F equals ma” is harder than understanding “the force needed to accelerate an object depends on its mass and how fast you want to accelerate it.”
-Once you understand what an equation represents, it makes more sense.
+Once you understand what an equation represents, it sticks.

 2. Use Triangle Methods for Simple Rearrangements

-For equations like v = fλ or V = IR, use the triangle method:
+For equations like v = fλ or V = IR, the triangle method works well.

 Put the top variable (v or V) at the top of a triangle, and the two bottom variables (f and λ, or I and R) at the bottom.
 Cover the variable you want to find, and what remains shows you the calculation.